 B. Penalty: Not more than 90 days, or a fine of not more than $300, or both.

-A. Possession and Consumption: Calvin College prohibits the possession and consumption of alcoholic beverages on college premises and in authorized college activities off college premises.
-The college also expects students who are underage to comply with state of Michigan laws regarding the possession and consumption of alcoholic beverages.
+A. Possession and Consumption: Calvin University prohibits the possession and consumption of alcoholic beverages on university premises and in authorized university activities off university premises.
+The university also expects students who are underage to comply with state of Michigan laws regarding the possession and consumption of alcoholic beverages.

-B. Alcohol Containers: Calvin College prohibits the possession of empty alcoholic beverage containers anywhere on college premises including vehicles.
+B. Alcohol Containers: Calvin University prohibits the possession of empty alcoholic beverage containers anywhere on university premises including vehicles.

 The severity of the sanction will reflect the seriousness of the incident and the student's history of previous violations.
 Sanctions will range from warning to disciplinary probation, usually coupled with community service hours, special assignments, or monetary fines up to $200.
 At the time of any disciplinary hearing for an alcohol violation, the Judicial Advisor will determine if an alcohol assessment is indicated and, if so, the student will be required to participate in the assessment if it is included in the disciplinary sanction.
 Repeated violations may result in suspension.